Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Introduction

-Manski's seminal contribution set out the reflection problem of separately identifying endogenous, exogenous and correlated effects in linear models.
-However, it has been somewhat overlooked that he also set out another challenge on the identification of the social network in the first place. \footnote{\citet{Manski1993} highlights difficulties (and potential restrictions) for identifying $\rho _{0},\beta _{0}$ and $\gamma _{0}$ when all individuals interact with each other, and when this is observed by the researcher.
+Manski's seminal contribution set out the reflection problem of separately identifying endogenous, exogenous, and correlated effects in linear models.
+However, it has been somewhat overlooked that he also set out another challenge in the identification of the social network in the first place. \footnote{\citet{Manski1993} highlights difficulties (and potential restrictions) in identifying $\rho _{0},\beta _{0}$ and $\gamma _{0}$ when \emph{all} individuals interact with each other, and when this is observed by the researcher.
 In (\ref{model motivation}), this corresponds to $ W_{0,ij}=N^{-1} $, for $i,j=1,\dots ,N$.
 At the same time, he states (p.
 536), \textquotedblleft I have presumed that researchers know how individuals form reference groups and that individuals correctly perceive the mean outcomes experienced by their supposed reference groups.
 There is substantial reason to question these assumptions (...)
 If researchers do not know how individuals form reference groups and perceive reference-group outcomes, then it is reasonable to ask whether observed behavior can be used to infer these unknowns (...)
-The conclusion to be drawn is that informed specification of reference groups is a necessary prelude to analysis of social effects.\textquotedblright} This is the problem we tackle and so expand the scope of identification beyond $\rho _{0}$, $\beta _{0}$ and $ \gamma _{0}$.
-Our point of departure from much of the literature is to therefore presume $W_{0}$ is \emph{entirely unknown} to the researcher.
-We derive sufficient conditions under which all the entries in $W_{0}$, and the endogenous and exogenous social effect parameters, $\rho _{0}$ and $\gamma _{0},$ are globally identified.
-By identifying the social interactions matrix $W_{0}$, our results allow the recovery of aggregate network characteristics such as the degree distribution and patterns of homophily, as well as node-level statistics such as the strength of social interactions between nodes, and the centrality of nodes.
-This is useful because such aggregate and node-level statistics often map back to underlying models of social interaction (\citealp{Ballesteretal2006}; \citealp{Jacksonetal2017}; \citealp{DePaula2017}).
+The conclusion to be drawn is that informed specification of reference groups is a necessary prelude to analysis of social effects.\textquotedblright} This is the problem we tackle, and thus, we expand the scope of identification beyond $\rho _{0}$, $\beta_{0}$, and $\gamma_{0}$.
+Our point of departure from much of the literature is therefore to presume $W_{0}$ is \emph{entirely unknown} to the researcher.
+We derive sufficient conditions under which all the entries in $W_{0}$, and the endogenous and exogenous social effect parameters, $\rho _{0}$ and $\gamma _{0},$ are globally identified from \textquotedblleft reduced form\textquotedblright\ parameters.
+By identifying the social interactions matrix $W_{0}$, our results allow the recovery of aggregate network characteristics, such as the degree distribution and patterns of homophily, as well as node-level statistics such as the strength of social interactions between nodes, and the centrality of nodes.
+Such aggregate and node-level statistics often map back to underlying models of social interaction ( \citealp{Ballesteretal2006}; \citealp{Jacksonetal2017}; \citealp{DePaula2017} ).